openkruise/openkruise.io/docs/best-practices/elastic-deployment.md

     command: ["/bin/sh", "-c", "sleep 100000000"]
 ```

-Then, execute `kubectl exec` command into this main container, and try to rquest the nginx status API by executing `curl`:
+Then, execute `kubectl exec` command into this main container, and try to request the nginx status API by executing `curl`:
 ```shell
 $ k exec busybox -n ingress-nginx -it -- /bin/sh